participator/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 36, Wednesday, March 22, 2018
+**Today's Progress**: Implementing a more flexible filter that searches by various fields and text.

+**Thoughts**: I'm planning to catch most used cases, so this involves a lot of planning.
+Also, this is my first day trying to set a schedule to wake up early and code :).

 ### Day 35, Monday, March 20, 2018
 **Today's Progress**: Work on project adding flex to align two columns of text in the center of the page.
 Find and add several resources.
 Rediscovered a good resource that I previously underrated #DontJudgeASiteByItsStyles.